plainFlight/plainFlightController/README.md

 ## In Development

+New features that will be in V3.x.x:

+GPS telemetry is in final stages of testing, Casic and Ublox supported.
+Battery telemetry.
-Rx base class created and Crossfire (CRSF) support has been added and supports full 250Hz update rate.
+Rx base class created and Crossfire (CRSF) with telemetry support has been added with full 250Hz update rate.
 Move to SoftWire library for I2C as it saves ~250us per loop over Arduino Wire.
+Channel pass through so Tx channels can be directly output for undercarriage or lights etc.
 Board configurations added ESP32S3 XIAO, Tiny and Zero.
 Ability to configure RGB or GRB neopixels.
+Enganced WiFi/web configurator GUI.
 ...These changes are currently on Main for testing.

 Plus there is always something new being thought about.

 ## Planned

-V2.1.x is planned and includes the items mentioned above.
+V3.x.x is planned for release and includes the items mentioned above.

-CRSF telemetry.
-GPS support.
+PCB layouts to support Plain Flight Controller.

 ## Community